 19 Sep How to Support Monarchs and Other Beneficial Insects

 Insects are in trouble throughout the world.
-And as David James said at our Music and Monarchs event: “About 98 percent of insects are beneficial or benign; Only 2 percent are considered pests.”
+And as David James said at our Music and Monarchs event: “About 98 percent of insects are beneficial or benign.”
+Only about 2 percent are considered pests.

 The Monarch is one of the most iconic and beautiful insects we’ve got.
 And this year the International Union for Conservation of Nature (IUCN) named Monarchs a “red-listed” or endangered species.
 Since the 1980s, we’ve lost over 99 percent of western Monarchs.
 Many stressors have caused this decline: habitat loss and degradation, pesticides, and climate change.
 We don’t have quick fixes for such large and complex forces, but we can take individual and collective action to avoid a collapse of this iconic butterfly while also supporting other beneficial insects — all those pollinators and pest-eaters that help our gardens and crops grow while also enriching life on our planet.